-Two dear love songs add to the portions of this album describing an ideal muse and finishing with ?It Ain?t Me Babe.?
-The latter a richly sounding six string tune on the dissolving of the speakers relationship, although we don?t know how far in it he was.
-Dylan breaks the spell the character has of him possessing an ideal mate.
+Two dear ‘love’ songs add to the sonic potion of the album describing an ideal muse and finishing with ‘It Ain’t Me Babe.’
+The latter a richly sounding six string tune on the dissolving of the speakers relationship; although we don’t know how committed he ever was to it.
+Dylan breaks the spell the character has on him as to possessing an ideal mate.

-Now for the marrow of the album for the purest. ?Gates of Eden?, a song many analysts won?t touch for they feel it is enigmatic.
+Now for the marrow of the album for the purest.
+‘Gates of Eden’, a song many analysts won’t touch for they feel it is enigmatic.
 I will delve into it simply.
 Dylan describes a place of nirvana like qualities.
-An ethereal promise land where truth, justice and equality exists; ??there are no Kong?s inside the gates of Eden.?
+An ethereal promise land where truth, justice and equality exists; ‘…there are no Kings inside the gates of Eden.’

-Intellectually, my favorite Dylan song, ?Its Alright Ma I?m Only Bleeding? follows in a row of heavy hitters.
-Describing phones leaders and a plastic culture, Dylan proclaims that ??he not busy being born is busy dieing.?
+Intellectually, my favorite Dylan song, ‘Its Alright Ma I’m Only Bleeding’ which follows in a row of heavy hitters.
+Describing in part political leaders and a plastic culture, Dylan proclaims that ‘…he not busy being born is busy dieing.’
 Certainly Dylan is such that rebirth is a perpetual motion.

-?Mr. Tamborine Man?
-Wordsworthian in imagery describes the presence of the muse or the purity of a cleansed soul.
+‘Mr. Tamborine Man’, Wordsworthian in imagery describes the presence of the muse or the purity of a cleansed soul.
 The arrival of the tambourine man is a mystic rejoice of kinds.
-When all is reduced, if such can be, with less treble and a hair more production, BIABH is a perfect companion to ?Another Side of Bob Dylan,? almost seamless in its transition.
-Listening to them back to back as I did gives you a strong profile view of the artist at large.
+When all is reduced, if such can be, with less treble and a hair more production, BIABH is a perfect companion to ‘Another Side of Bob Dylan;’ almost seamless in its transition.
+Listening to them back to back as I often do, you have a strong profile view of the artist at large.
 Catch him if you can, (or if his body guards allow it.)
-Take it from me who was once carried off by them at the Capital Theatre, they won?t!
+Take it from me who was once carried off by them at the Capital Theatre, they won’t!